 4.1.7 Positive retail and residential planning have contributed towards Newbury, the administrative and main retail town in the district, remaining relatively robust in recent years.
-The Park Way retail and residential development opened towards the end of 2011 in the town centre, although anchor stores John Lewis and Debenhams have recently closed.
+The Park Way retail and residential development opened towards the end of 2011 in the town centre, although anchor stores John Lewis and Debenhams have closed.
 Similarly the Market Street 'urban village' development to the south of the Town Centre is well under way.
 When completed, it will add 232 residential homes, and 10,200 square feet of new commercial space.
-Newbury Vision highlight recent and proposed developments in Newbury, and a Newbury Town Centre Masterplan has also been commissioned and consulted on.
+Newbury Vision highlight recent and proposed developments in Newbury, and a Newbury Town Centre Masterplan has been adopted by the Council.